UPPMAX/UPPMAX-documentation/docs/improvement_guide.md

 This is sometimes hard to achieve, in which case it is generally worthwhile to work on.

+### The goals

+To always have an overview of what information is in here and what isn't.

+To make it easy to keep the documentation structured, focussed, complete and up-to-date.

+### How to achieve and maintain those goals

+This is MUCH easier to do when the structure is already good.

+The basic task is this: look at all related pages / sections / pieces of information and answer these questions:

+- Should it be kept and continually reworked and improved?
+- Should it instead be archived, but in an accessible manner?
+  (In this case it should be reworked as to be future-proof, with zero outgoing links and zero information with unclear best-before-date.)
+- Should it be removed?

+After you've done so, look at all remaining related pieces and look at their relative organization.

+- Can something get a better heading?
+Good headings are both short and descriptive.
+- Should something be moved?
+Sequentially or hierarchically?
+- Is this related to information

 ### The case for file structure as navigation structure

 Authors working on a webpage are not necessarily tied to working within the same